 In mid-March, as the scale and severity of the pandemic was coming into scope, the state Supreme Court ordered that, in line with government mandated social distancing requirements, the courts in the state would close for most in-person proceedings.
 This order means that any pending New Jersey municipal court date or New Jersey superior court date you had scheduled for your criminal case during the next month is likely to be postponed.
 The courts are open only for emergent matters that might impact public safety and detention hearings for incarcerated individuals, and even those are mostly being conducted remotely.

 You are supposed to receive some sort of notice from the court where your matter was scheduled that your proceeding has been postponed.
 If you have a pending matter and have yet to receive such a notice, you should contact your criminal defense lawyer so that they can reach out to the court clerk and prosecutor’s office to find out about the status of your case.
-If you do not have a criminal defense lawyer representing you, now is certainly the time to get one.
+If you do not have a Cape May criminal defense lawyer representing you, now is certainly the time to get one.
 A lawyer will be able to conduct some of the proceedings, such as pre-trial matters like hearings on motions, remotely, and can even continue negotiating with the prosecutor about a potential plea deal for your case.

 Bench Warrants in New Jersey During Covid-19